 Trouble brewing: BrewDog and the lone Wolf pub

-There have been a number of comparatively high-profiled cases in recent weeks where small enterprises have found themselves pitted against a major company for control of their trade marks.
+BrewDog is just one of several high-profile trade mark infringement of cases recently, where small enterprises have found themselves pitted against a major company for control of their trade marks.

 Probably the most interesting one was that of growing ‘punk’ craft beer brewer, BrewDog who objected to a Birmingham pub changing its name from Wolf to Lone Wolf on the basis that it had launched a spirits product of the same name